Varstation/vars-cli/README.md

 ### Uploading a Routine (`vars-cli upload_routine <directory_path> <routine_name>`)

 With this command you will upload the files from a local directory into our S3 bucket.
-Ir requires the following arguments:
+It requires the following arguments:
 - directory_path -> The path to the directory  where the files are located.
 - routine_name -> The name of the routine that will be created in Varstation afterwards.